MaKaRuiNah/SHENet/README.md

 Thanks for the preprocessed data and code from [ynet](https://github.com/HarshayuGirase/Human-Path-Prediction/tree/master/ynet).

 ## Citation
-If intersted, please cite our paper.
+If interested, please cite our paper.

 ```